 [*Some dates may be subject to change, although with good notice]

 The objective of this training course is to provide delegates with an understanding of the CSM Regulation, the risk assessment framework, and guidance on implementation for engineering changes.
-In addition, as Network Rail is the largest single practitioner of the CSM in the UK, the course also summarises their specific approach to the application of CSM.

 - Staff with a responsibility for safety.

 - Staff involved in making changes to the railway.

 The course is comprised of two one-day units that can be run together or separately.
 It provides engineers, managers and others involved in safety-related projects, with a detailed understanding of the regulatory framework, their responsibilities and how they fit within the broader context of Engineering Safety Management principles and best practice.

 Unit 1 provides an introduction and overview of CSM, including its context within European and UK legislation and the broader aspects of Engineering Safety Management (ESM).
 On its own, Unit 1 provides an overview of the regulatory framework, European and UK guidance, risk management principles and CSM.
 It also provides an update on CSM for experienced practitioners who are already familiar with ESM.

 Unit 2 is aimed at delegates who have already attended Unit 1, and provides greater detail on implementing risk assessment from first principles within the CSM framework.
 Comprehensive guidance on implementation is provided throughout and all attendees will have the opportunity to gain hands-on experience of the main techniques involved.
 This Unit is aimed at those new to risk assessment and also to more experienced practitioners requiring a refresher course on risk assessment within a CSM context.